ccswbs/UoGd7-Training/customizingpage.md

 ### Adding a "More" Button:

 1. Select the `Provide a "more" link` option
-2. Type in a desired "more" text (ex.
+2. Type in some descriptive "more" text that indicates where the link is going (ex.
 More Features )
 3. Select `Finish`
     * ![example of adding more link text](/images/morelink.png)